intuitivecomputing/ur5_with_robotiq_gripper/README.md

 __Usage with the hardware__

-This package communicates with Robotiq 140 gripper using the [robotiq_action_server](https://github.com/ros-industrial/robotiq/tree/kinetic-devel/robotiq_2f_gripper_action_server) through Modbus RTU protocol, so the first step to do is to connect
+This package communicates with Robotiq 140 gripper using the [robotiq_action_server](https://github.com/ros-industrial/robotiq/tree/kinetic-devel/robotiq_2f_gripper_action_server) through Modbus RTU protocol, so the first step to do is to connect the gripper using USB.

 To bring up the whole arm configuration with all drivers, you can use the following command: